top of page

 None

-The course is designed to develop all 4 communicative skills: reading, listening, writing, and speaking using a comprehensible input-based curriculum that exposes students to copious amounts of spoken and written French.
-Through stories, real-world authentic texts, and audio-video, vibrant cultural images of products, practices, and perspectives students build their language and cultural proficiency.
+The course is designed to develop all four communicative skills—listening, speaking, reading, and writing—through a comprehensible input-based curriculum that immerses students in rich, meaningful French.
+Using stories, authentic texts, audio and video materials, and vivid cultural representations of products, practices, and perspectives, students strengthen both their linguistic and cultural proficiency.

 • French 2